Third inauguration of Vladimir Putin: Speech of Dmitry Medvedev

 The first speech was made by the outgoing President Dmitry Medvedev:

-The Oath
+Oath

-After the speech Dmitry Medvedev and Chairman of the Constitutional Court Valery Zorkin invited Vladimir Putin to take the oath:
+After the speech Dmitry Medvedev and President of the Constitutional Court Valery Zorkin invited Vladimir Putin to take the oath:

 Vladimir Putin read the text of the oath:

 After that, the Russian national anthem sounded, followed by a thirty-one salvo Artillery salute.

 Speech of Vladimir Putin

 Vladimir Putin delivered his speech as President of Russia:

 After the speech, Vladimir Putin headed for the exit, passing accepting congratulations.

 Final part

 Before the start of the final part, Vladimir Putin and Dmitry Medvedev retired to a closed room where former President presented the new President with a "nuclear briefcase".

 After receiving "nuclear briefcase", Putin and Medvedev went to the Cathedral Square, where the former President presented the Kremlin regiment of the new Supreme Commander.
 After that a parade and review of troops was held.

 After all this, President Putin and his wife went to the Cathedral of the Annunciation, where a prayer service in the service to the Fatherland was held.

 Then they went to the informal part of the inauguration ceremony.